EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * TYPE = 4 * method + corr, where the method = 1 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
 * ID_PSK - identifier to facilitate retrieval of the pre-shared key.
-If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : kid_value }, only the bstr kid_value is conveyed.
+If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : kid_value }, with kid_value: bstr, only kid_value is conveyed.

 ## EDHOC Message 2